-If you have experienced sexual assault, dating and domestic violence, or stalking, you have the right to make a report to Cornell University Police, local law enforcement, and/or state police or choose not to report; to report the incident to Cornell; to be protected by Cornell from retaliation for reporting an incident; and to receive assistance and resources from Cornell.
-All reports will be taken seriously.
+Reporting to Law Enforcement.
+Victims of Dating and Domestic Violence, Sexual Assault, and Stalking, have the right to make a report to Cornell University Police, local law enforcement, and/or state police or choose not to report; to report the incident to Cornell; to be protected by Cornell from retaliation for reporting an incident; and to receive assistance and resources from Cornell.
+A report is an account or description of a specific incident.
+An individual may make a report without filing a criminal complaint.